Denise Richards

-Denise Lee Richards (born February 17, 1971) is an American actress, television personality, and former fashion model.
-Her most recognized roles are Carmen Ibanez in Starship Troopers (1997), Kelly Van Ryan in Wild Things (1998) and Bond girl Christmas Jones in The World Is Not Enough (1999).
-She has also appeared in films Drop Dead Gorgeous (1999), Valentine (2001), Undercover Brother (2002), Scary Movie 3 (2003), Love Actually (2003), and Madea's Witness Protection (2012).
+Denise Lee Richards (born February 17, 1971) is an American actress, TV personality, and model.
+She rose to prominence with roles in the science fiction film Starship Troopers (1997), the erotic thriller film Wild Things (1998), and the James Bond film The World Is Not Enough (1999).
+Her performance as Bond girl Christmas Jones in the latter, while criticized, granted Richards her mainstream breakthrough.

-Her television roles include Paramount Network's sitcom Blue Mountain State (2010–2011), ABC Family's mystery-thriller series Twisted (2013–2014) and CBS' soap opera The Bold and the Beautiful (2019–present).
+Richards has appeared in films such as the comedies Drop Dead Gorgeous (1999), Undercover Brother (2002), Scary Movie 3 (2003), Love Actually (2003), and Madea's Witness Protection (2012), the slasher Valentine (2001), the dramas Edmond (2005) and Jolene (2008), and the musical thriller American Satan (2017).
+Her television roles include the sitcom Blue Mountain State (2010–2011), the mystery thriller series Twisted (2013–2014), and the soap opera The Bold and the Beautiful (2019–2022).

-Richards starred on the E! reality show Denise Richards: It's Complicated (2008–2009) and Bravo's reality television series The Real Housewives of Beverly Hills (2019–2020).
-In 2011, Richards published a memoir, The Real Girl Next Door, which became a New York Times Best Seller.
+Richards has starred on reality series such as Denise Richards: It's Complicated (2008–2009), The Real Housewives of Beverly Hills (2019–2020, 2023–2024), and Denise Richards & Her Wild Things (2025).
+In 2011, she published a memoir, The Real Girl Next Door, which became a New York Times Best Seller.

 Early life

-Richards was born in Downers Grove, Illinois, to Joni (née Braden), a coffee shop owner, and Irv Richards, a telephone engineer, whose father's surname was Reichert.
+Richards was born in Downers Grove, Illinois, to Joni (née Braden), a coffee shop owner, and Irv Richards, a telephone engineer.
 Her mother died of cancer in November 2007.
-She is of German and French descent.
+She has said that her ancestry includes German and French heritage.
 Richards has a younger sister, Michelle.
 She grew up in both Downers Grove and Mokena, Illinois.
 As a child, she was the "only girl on the baseball team".

 When Richards was 15 years old, her family moved to Oceanside, California.
 In 1989, she graduated from El Camino High School.
 She was voted best looking in her high school yearbook.
 Richards was raised Catholic.
 After her high school graduation, she began working as a model and traveled to cities such as Paris, New York, and Tokyo to do photo shoots and commercials.